jonopens/jonopens.github.io/index.md

 ---

 Hello.
 I'm Jon, an SEO turned developer.
 I love to code and to learn.
 This is a blog where I write about my projects, my learnings and my life.
 If you want to know more about me, click that `About Me` link in the header.

-Thanks for stopping by :)
+Thanks for stopping by!